Assign Your State's Climate-Solutions Webinar

-A Simple Way to Make Climate a Class in April or May
+A Simple Way to Fight Climate Change: Make Climate a Class this Spring

 Students and educators: PLEDGE HERE to make climate a class.

 What can you do to help stop climate change?

 It’s simple.
 ASK EVERY PROFESSOR or TEACHER to #makeclimateaclass.
 We mean EVERY subject!
 ART, ENGLISH, HISTORY, MATH, SOCIOLOGY, BUSINESS.
 PHILOSOPHY, MUSIC, BIOLOGY, etc. etc… Many of your teachers are climate-concerned, and would welcome the chance to devote one class period to talking about climate solutions—from their subject perspective.
 They just need you to ask.
 We have one-page guides for teachers from all these disciplines